NZMSA/2018-Phase-2/1. Frontend/README.md

 this.handleFileUpload = this.handleFileUpload.bind(this)
 ```

-When we choose an image, we set it as the state of `uploadFileList`.
-Now we can make the POST request!
+When we choose an image, we now set it as the state of `uploadFileList`.
+Now we're ready to make the POST request!

 4. Add this function to `App.tsx` (below `handleFileUpload`)
 ```javascript